 The video shows drunk Amir cussing local police and telling his audience on Facebook livestream that “he is his own province” and that he fears none.

-Enraged with the curse words, the Peshawar Police took Amir into custody, stripped him naked and beated him till he regreted cursing out the local police on his Facebook livestream.
+Enraged over the curse words, the Peshawar Police took Amir into custody, stripped him naked and beated him till he regreted cursing out the local police on his Facebook livestream.

 The news made rounds on social media and divided the internet over who is to be blamed.
 Some were of the view that it was Amir’s fault while some thought the Police is to be blamed because “two wrongs doesn’t make one right”.